atooms-mirror/postprocessing/docs/index.rst

     gr.partial[('B', 'B')].dr = 0.06
     gr.compute()

-Note how we modified the bin width ``dr`` for the $B$-:math:`B` correlations to compensate for the reduced statistics for the minority species.
+Note how we modified the bin width ``dr`` for the :math:`B` - :math:`B` correlations to compensate for the reduced statistics for the minority species.

 In this case, the result contains a dictionary ``gr.partial``